 Sources of Funding

-The Centre is part of the ESRC Southeast UK Doctoral Training Centre (DTC), which was established in collaboration with social science departments at Royal Holloway, Reading, Kent, and Surrey Universities.
+The Department is part of the ESRC Southeast UK Doctoral Training Centre (DTC), which was established in collaboration with social science departments at Royal Holloway, Reading, Kent, and Surrey Universities.
 Through this our doctoral programme in medical sociology is recognised by the Economic and Social Research Council (ESRC) and we have access to ESRC 1+3 and +3 studentships allocated to the consortium.
 We are also recognised for ESRC 1+3 and +3 CASE studentships and welcome proposals for CASE studentships from individual students and third-party organisations.
 There is strong competition for these prestigious awards and applicants who wish to be considered should begin early to locate a potential supervisor in the Department and begin working on a project application.
 Details of the Doctoral Training Centre and its studentships can be found here.
-Deadline for October 2013 entry: 31 January 2013.

 In addition there are a small number of College scholarships available, ranging from fee waiver awards to maintenance awards.
-The College’s most prestigious research student award, the Reid Studentship, covers Home/EU tuition fees and provides a maintenance award of £13,250 for three years.
 Further information about these opportunities for funding can be found here.

 Each research student is allocated both a specialist supervisor and an adviser, whose role is to provide support and to review and monitor progress.
 All research student activity in the Department is overseen by the Director of Postgraduate Studies, Professor Jonathan Gabe.
 The Department believes that careful supervision, appropriate research and subject training, and a supportive academic environment are crucial to the successful completion of research degrees.
 Students’ supervisors and the Department’s Director of Graduate Studies take primary responsibility for the academic and welfare needs of research postgraduates in the Department.
 A departmental handbook is issued to all research students annually, and students are encouraged to familiarise themselves with the College Code of Practice for the Academic Welfare of Postgraduate Research Students.